nonoo/kappanhang/README.md

-If status bar interval (can be changed with the `-i` command line argument) is equal to or above 1 second, then the realtime status bar will be disabled and the contents of the second line of the status bar will be written as new console log lines.
+If status bar interval (can be changed with the `-i` command line argument) is equal to or above 1 second, then the realtime status bar will be disabled and the contents of the last line of the status bar will be written as new console log lines.
 This is also the case if a Unix/VT100 terminal is not available.